 6) Requests for Extension.
-A facility may seek no more than two consecutive 6 month extensions to any of the non-conforming use compliance deadline(s) in Table 2 upon reasonable demonstration to the City that it will be unable to meet a deadline.
-The facility seeking the extension must prepare a written request to the City no later than 90-days prior to the compliance deadline explaining the need for the extension.
+A facility may seek no more than two consecutive 6-month extensions to an approved Compliance Plan to remedy all non-conforming use(s) upon reasonable demonstration to the City that it will be unable to meet a deadline defined in the Compliance Plan.
+The facility seeking the extension must prepare a written request to the City no later than 30-days prior to the approved compliance deadline explaining the need for the extension.